avangemert/belly-button-biodiversity/README.md

-# belly-button_Heroku
+# Belly Button Biodiversity

-<h1>Belly Button Biodiversity</h1>

 I used Plotly to create charts exploring a database saved as a sqlite file.
-Website uses Flask and is deployed on Heroku. https://avangemert-biodiversity.herokuapp.com
+Website served using Flask and is deployed on Heroku. https://avangemert-biodiversity.herokuapp.com